TeamNorCal/pi-gateway/README.md

 ## Requirements

 * A photograph and text describing what is believed to be the source of JSon data feed, https://plus.google.com/u/1/+HRichardLoeb/posts/4jzaJ8J9W7c
-* The presence of aan RFID capability from the above the purpose and capability of which is unknown, possibly to prevent theft or tampering of the Techthulu device
+* The presence of aan RFID capability from the above the purpose and capability of which is unknown, possibly to prevent theft or tampering of the Tecthulhu device

 The gateway is intended to act as a client to a JSon data feed using either stock TCP/IP server ports, or using a Serial port.
 In the case of the TCP/IP ports it is assumed that an HTTP 1.1 client